Home

 cynical crowd than most other gaming boards...
 TEH DRAMA!
 LOL

 A game trading site.
 Been there since March 2001.
-Don't use it much these days, but it's a
+Don't use it any longer these days, though

-Lots of mini game reviews, I like the aesthetic of this site as well.
+Lots of mini game reviews.
+I like the aesthetics, too.
 Good SFC coverage.
-Ikermel
+Ikermel is awesome!

-Ran by my buddy Evan G., a major SNES nut who's devoted his site to nothing but SNES information, including prototypes and unreleased games.
+Ran by my buddy Evan G., a major SNES nut who's devoted his site to nothing but SNES info, including prototypes and unreleased games.
 More of a technical site than most others.
-Worth checking out
+Groovy

 Ran by a good guy, it's got a message board and many mini-impressions